 Honour in the early modern period, but also during many centuries before, was vital.
 If a man had no honour, he had no known good reputation and no creditworthiness either.
 Therefore, he would not get any financial credit.
 Neither would proper jobs and official positions be available for him.
 In other words, honour governed every aspect of a man’s life (Frijhof 2004).

 This mechanism is understandable.
 Reputation in a world without our modern regulating and registration institutions was all one had.
 Even today, reputation and integrity is still modestly relevant in Western society, but in no way as strong as a few centuries ago.
-Today, you can sue someone for slender and libel at court, but it does not happen much and offers little compensation.
+Today, you can sue someone for slander and libel at court, but it does not happen much and offers little compensation.
 Back in the early modern period, honour was of vital importance, and had to be defended at all costs, and increased as much as possible.
 Bankruptcy or fraud, for example, was considered shameful and meant you lost much of your honour.
 When bankrupt, a man had to lay down all his public and church functions.
 Again, emigrating to one of the VOC’s colonies, was one of the few ways to start over with a clean slate.
 The concept of honour was even physical.
 Touching money earned out of dishonourable activity, affected one’s honour.
 The best thing to do with dirty cash, was to give it as alms to the poor.

 Contrary to southern Europe, women in north-western Europe had their own, independent honour to nourish and defend.
 The difference was, if a man lost his honour in for example France or Italy, his wife would lose hers as well.
 But also, when a woman ‘misbehaved’ socially, this had a negative impact on the honour of her husband ànd his family.
 This was not the case in north-western Europe (De Graeve 2010).
 If a man lost his honour, his wife still had her own honour unaffected.
 And vice versa.
 In the Low Countries, people typically spoke of an eerlycke ‘honourable’ or oneerlycke ‘dishonourable’ woman.
 By the way, women dressing up as men, was not being considered dishonourable.
 They ‘merely’ acted against God’s creation and its laws.
 Keep it in mind, we will come back to this social phenomenon of cross-dressing and travesty in the seventeenth century.